Yoona8/web-links/src/angular.md

 - `@ContentChild('locRef') element: ElementRef` from `@ang/core` to access `<ng-content>` from parent in child
 - `this.element.nativeElement` to access html element
 - `@ContentChild('locRef', { static: true })` < 9 ver `true` if we plan to access from `ngOnInit()`, `false` otherwise
-- don't change value via this approach
+- don't change the value via this approach

 ## View Encapsulation
 - `encapsulation: ViewEncapsulation.Emulated` from `@ang/core` add to the decorator